-- (1) The Accounting Officer may - (a) Dispense with the official procurement processes established by this Policy and procure any required goods or services through any convenient process, which may include direct negotiations, but only; - (i) In an emergency; - (ii) If such goods or services are produced or available from a single provider only; - (iii) For the acquisition of special works of art or historical objects where specifications are difficult to compile;
+- (1) The Accounting Officer may - (a) Dispense with the official procurement processes established by this Policy and procure any required goods or services through any convenient process, which may include direct negotiations, but only; - (i) In an emergency; - (ii) If such goods or services are produced or available from a single provider only; - (iii) For the acquisition of special works of art or historical objects where specifications are difficult to compile; - (iv) Acquisition of animals for zoos and/or nature and game reserves; or - In any other exceptional case where it is impractical or impossible to follow the official procurement processes; and - (b) Ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties, which are purely of a technical nature.

-- (iv) Acquisition of animals for zoos and/or nature and game reserves: or - In any other exceptional case where it is impractical or impossible to follow the official procurement processes; and - (b) Ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties, which are purely of a technical nature. - (c) In any other exceptional case where it is impractical or impossible to follow the official procurement processes including, but not limited to- - (i) ad-hoc repairs to plant and equipment where it is not possible to ascertain the nature or extent of the work required in order to call for bids; - (ii) the acquisition of services of attorneys and advocates; - (iii) the acquisition of accommodation, car rental and air travel for official purposes, subject thereto that the acquisition of such services be dealt with in terms of the applicable council policy. - (iv) the use of couriers for official documents/parcels; - (v) the appointment of sheriffs of the court for the issuing of judicial summons, judgements and warrants. - (vi) oil and fuel - (vii) The appointment of medical examiners or related fields - (2) The Accounting Officer must record the reasons for any deviations in terms of this policy and report them to the next ordinary meeting of the council and include it as a note to the annual financial statements. - (3) Sub-paragraph (2) does not apply to the procurement of goods and services contemplated in paragraph 11(2) of this policy
+- (c) In any other exceptional case where it is impractical or impossible to follow the official procurement processes including, but not limited to-: - (i) ad-hoc repairs to plant and equipment where it is not possible to ascertain the nature or extent of the work required in order to call for bids; - (ii) the acquisition of services of attorneys and advocates; - (iii) any contract relating to the publication of notices and advertisements by the municipality where applicable legislation or applicable council policy dictates. - (iv) the acquisition of accommodation, car rental and air travel for official purposes, subject thereto that the acquisition of such services be dealt with in terms of the applicable council policy. - (v) Membership and subscription to professional bodies and any training provided by such bodies for purposes of obtaining continuous professional development points; - (vi) the attendance of conferences and workshops; - (vii) the use of couriers for official documents/parcels; - (viii) the appointment of sheriffs of the court for the issuing of judicial summons, judgements and warrants. - (ix) oil and fuel - (x) The appointment of medical examiners or related fields - (2) The Accounting Officer must record the reasons for any deviations in terms of this policy and report them to the next meeting of the council and include it as a note to the annual financial statements. - (3) may condone any irregular expenditure incurred in contravention of, or that is not in accordance with a requirement of this Policy and which is not also a contravention of the Municipal Supply Chain Management Regulations (GG 27636 of 30 May 2005), provided that such con-donation and the reasons therefore shall be reported to Council at the next ensuing meeting. - (4) Sub-paragraph (2) does not apply to the procurement of goods and services contemplated in paragraph 11(2) of this policy